storyblok/storyblok-cli/src/commands/types/generate/README.md

 Before generating types, ensure you have:

 - Access to the target Storyblok space
-- A Storyblok account with appropriate permissions
+- Access to the target Storyblok space and proper permissions
 - TypeScript installed in your project (if you plan to use the generated types)
 - Pull components from the target space using the `storyblok components pull` command